StewMacLean/Bonjour/README.md

 Just click it to open the app and watch the services roll in - Enjoy!

 I would very much appreciate any help in getting the library interface working!
+There is extensive logging to help...

 Thanks,